GeekCSA/Login-with-SSH/README.md

 # Project Launch Instructions:

-When we run the code ??
-Was asked to enter an IP address of the destination computer, hostname, track of a file with passwords for the logon and port experiment.
+When we run the code Hacking_SSH.py was asked to enter an IP address of the destination computer, hostname, track of a file with passwords for the logon and port experiment.

 The program will check which ports are open, and output a file with the ports and whether each is open or closed.